-Ruark Audio MR1 review
+Ruark Audio MR1 full review

 Anything goes in the world of modern desktop speakers – including baby speakers modelling as classic big monitors.
 The Ruark Audio MR1 speakers are based around the traditional wooden box, with two drivers a side: a mid/bass woofer (but here only 75 mm across) and little soft-dome tweeter.

 Helping in efficiency and bass extension are little reflext ports on the underside of each cabinet, with tall rubber feet on the underside letting the speakers breathe below.

 - Edifier Luna Eclipse review

 Continuing the classic speaker theme is the choice of finishing materials.
 Like regular hi-fi speakers, this one’s made from MDF with a real wood veneer.
 We tried the walnut version, in beatifully figured dark grained hardwood.
 You can also find them in black or in white.

 The right speaker is the boss here, featuring a multi-purpose twiddle knob on top and all the system electronics inside.
 That includes a Bluetooth module that can take on aptX, and a linear Class AB amplifier IC module.

 The left speaker chains from the control speaker with an included cable terminated in RCA phono plugs.
 Just be sure not to mate the right speaker with any hi-fi kit with line-level phono inputs.